 In 1990, with our mortgage being paid off, we built an addition for 1.3 million dollars.
 The 1990 addition included the current multi-purpose room, staff office area and all the basement Christian Education space.
 The mortgage on that addition was paid off in 2005.

 Over the years, this congregation has been led by four Senior Pastors: Pastor Ellis Mooney, Pastor Terry Parks, Pastor Ed Kaylor, and Pastor Dr. Gary Hylander (starting in late 1996).

 In October of 2006, church growth required the addition of a third service.
-The “traditional” service remained in the original sanctuary while the two “contemporary” services met in the multipurposeroom (the gym).
+The “traditional” service remains in the original sanctuary while the two “contemporary” services meet in the Multi-Purpose Room (the gym).

 We are currently asking God to show us how to proceed.
 For several years we sensed God leading us to purchase land and build a new building, but it now seems he is not leading that direction.
 We are so thankful to God that we did not rush ahead in our own strength.
 Instead it appears that God is leading us to stay at our current site.
 We ask you to join us in praying about how God is leading us in re-modeling or re-building our sanctuary and (potentially) acquiring adjacent properties in order to expand our parking options.